RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 <ins>Code validation:</ins>
 1. [HTML validation](https://validator.w3.org/nu/)
-- :heavy_check_mark:
 - index.html: 3 warnings, 1 error
 - highscores.html: 1 error
 - game-settings.html: 1 error
 - how-to-play.html: 1 error
 1. [CSS validation](https://jigsaw.w3.org/css-validator/)
-- 2 errors in Bootstrap
+- 2 errors in Bootstrap.
+These I will ignore, as they are errors in a third-party extension.
-- 750 warnings in Bootstrap
+- 750 warnings in Bootstrap.
+These I will ignore, as they are errors in a third-party extension.
 1. [VS Code JSHint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint)
 - first check on 21-7-2021: 51 errors.
 Many of these errors were caused by JSHint not checking using ECMAScript 6.
 Added a .jshintrc file with this setting enabled.
 - second check on 21-7-2021: 14 errors.
 12 of these are missing semicolons.
+These haven been added.

 <br/>